reinhart1010/nix/docs/en/common/clj.md

 ---
 # clj

-Clojure tool to start a REPL or invoke a specific function with data.
+Clojure tool to start a REPL or invoke a function with data.
 All options can be defined in a `deps.edn` file.
 More information: <https://clojure.org/guides/deps_and_cli>.